Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Problem Statement and Preliminaries

 \section{Problem Statement and Preliminaries}

 In this section, we describe the dynamics and the uncertainty model used in the MPC problem.
-The main advantage of our approach is that we include nonlinearity of the system without approximation while giving a rigorous guarantee for robustness against the specified bounded uncertainty set.
+The main advantage of our approach is that we consider general nonlinearity in dynamics with uncertainty as well as nonconvexity in safety constraints.